OlaAronsson/nenRip/README.md

 #***nenRip 2.0***

-Script utility to rip CDs in ubuntu.
+Script utility to rip CDs in Linux (ie, systems supporting apt), I've been running it on various Debians and Ubuntus.
 Upon installation it will setup and install a .desktop file too so you can run it from your dash home directly.
 Example runs and details can be found at

 http://www.thehole.black/nenRip